You may or many not have heard about the importance of creating boundaries in relationships

-Setting boundaries is the key to healthy relationships.
+We talk a lot about creating boundaries in recovery because they can be so helpful for people who are new to navigating recovery.
+You see, creating boundaries is the key to healthy relationships.
 But what does that mean to you?
 Relationships can be particularly difficult these days because the norms we might once have had, seem to be gone.
 We don’t have role models among our leaders to guide us the way we have, say, traffic rules for the road.
 It’s even more difficult now as we face the conflicts of partisan politics.

 Boundaries on the road keep driving safe